otatebe/chfs/doc/chfuse.1.md

 CHFS_BUF_SIZE
 : buffer size.
 Default is 0.

+CHFS_LOOKUP_LOCAL
+: set 1 to connect to a local chfsd only.

 CHFS_RDMA_THRESH
 : RDMA transfer is used when the size is larger than or equal to CHFS_RDMA_THRESH.
 Default is 32 KiB.